shaze/GS/README.md

 To install Docker (remember you either need Docker or singularity), on Ubuntu install `docker.io`.
 On RHEL, the package is `docker`.

-Run
+## 1.3 Installing the workflow itself

+This takes one line

 `nextflow pull shaze/GS`

 Note that if the workflow is updated when you run the workflow you will get a message like "NOTE: Your local project version looks outdated - a different revision is available in the remote repository".
 If you want to upgrade to the latest version do another `nextflow pull shaze/GS`

-# Instructions for running
+# 2. Instructions for running

-## Workflow parameters
+## 2.1 Workflow parameters
 You need the following three parameters (defaults are given in square brackets -- if you omit the parameter the default is used)

 * `batch_dir` : the name of the directory containing the read pair files.
 There must be